-- 4) There is a strong line up of IPOs.
+- 3) There is a strong line up of IPOs.
 We suggest investors to be careful about the forthcoming IPOs and understand the fundamentals based on risk reward profile.
 No doubt, IPOs of sectors in limelight like E-Commerce, Insurance, companies engaged in Digital space, Speciality chemicals, Companies business model suited to new age, companies having business model which caters to the demands of Electric Vehicles would always gain maximum attention.
 However, investors need to be careful with expensive IPOs whose valuations are beyond logic.
-The carnage witnessed in some of the recently listed companies makes a case for investors to be more cautious. - 5) With sentiments uplifted after growth oriented Union Budget presented by the Finance Minister and strong GST collections, investors will now keenly track ongoing Q3FY22 earnings season with management commentary for the future, monthly auto sales numbers, PMI data, global cues like geopolitical tensions between Russia and Ukraine, global inflation data, US Treasury yields, oil price movement.
+The carnage witnessed in some of the recently listed companies makes a case for investors to be more cautious. - 4) With sentiments uplifted after growth oriented Union Budget presented by the Finance Minister and strong GST collections, investors will now keenly track RBI's Monetary Policy, announcements related to LIC IPO especially on the issue size and valuation front, ongoing Q3FY22 earnings season with management commentary for the future, PMI data, global cues like geopolitical tensions between Russia and Ukraine, global inflation data, US Treasury yields, oil price movement.
 The upcoming assembly elections in Uttar Pradesh, Punjab, Uttarakhand, Goa and Manipur will also play in investors mind.